vkecodes/vkecodes/README.md

 ```

 [Join 2 Create Discord Bot](https://github.com/vkecodes/Join-2-Create) | Simple Discord bot that allows you to create voice channels by joining one
+[Blacklisted Words Bot](https://github.com/vkecodes/Triggered-Words) | Simple bot that blocks words & timeout the user, also has triggered responses.